TrevorEdwards/gcp-workshop-hackathon-edition/README.md

     require a credit card for identification purposes.
 1. If you cannot or do not wish to activate the free trial, ask a Googler for a credit key.
-1. Pick a name for your GCP project with the prefix `cornell-gcp-2018sp-`.
+1. Follow the instructions at the top of [this](https://cloud.google.com/resource-manager/docs/creating-managing-projects) page to create a Google Cloud Platform project.
+Pick a name for your GCP project with the prefix `cornell-gcp-2018sp-`.
 For example, `cornell-gcp-2018sp-foo`.
-1. Follow the instructions at the top of [this](https://cloud.google.com/resource-manager/docs/creating-managing-projects) page to create a Google Cloud Platform project with the name you picked.
 1. At the [homepage](https://console.cloud.google.com) of GCP, note your project id which may be different from your project name.
 Submit this project id (e.g. `cornell-gcp-2018sp-foo-115671`) on